Garrett Bradley (filmmaker): Other Works

 In 2021, Netflix released Naomi Osaka, a three-part miniseries directed by Bradley.
 The series follows professional tennis player Naomi Osaka over a two-year period during the 2020 COVID-19 pandemic.
-Filming took place throughout America, Japan, Haiti and Australia.
+Filming took place throughout the U.S., Japan, Haiti, and Australia.
 During filming Bradley gave Osaka a camcorder to film her own footage also used throughout the series.
 It is a look inside the life of a professional athlete trying to navigate the pressures of being a global superstar.

 In 2022, Bradley had her inaugural exhibition with Lisson Gallery.
 Safe, is the second in a trilogy which includes AKA.
 These short films explore the nuanced overlap between women’s interior and exterior lives.
 Also, in 2022, Bradley and artist Arthur Jafa, collaborated on a split screen film installation a Negro, a Lim-o, which was commissioned for MoMA's exhibition Just Above Midtown: Changing Spaces.
 The piece is derived from both artist's personal relationship to "JAM" and uses "JAM" archival material, conversations, and original footage.